rmcanany/SolidEdgeHousekeeper/HelpTopics.md

   - **If no matching name: Match by sheet size:** If no names match, this option checks for sheet height and width.
 If a match is found, that border is used as the replacement.
   - **If matched by sheet size: Rename sheet:** If a size match is found, this option renames the background to match the template.
   - **Add missing drawing borders from template:** Add background sheets that exist in the template but are missing from the file.

+- **Copy/update library blocks from template:** Copies block definitions that are missing from the file and replaces same-name block definitions with those from the template.
+Existing block occurrences remain in place.
+Note, for more fine-grained control, such as replacing differently names blocks, take a look at the `Update Blocks` command.

 - **Update Styles:** Updates styles from template.
 These styles are processed: `DimensionStyles`, `DrawingViewStyles`, `LinearStyles`, `TableStyles`, `TextCharStyles`, `TextStyles`.
 These are not: `FillStyles`, `HatchPatternStyles`, `SmartFrame2dStyles`.
 The latter group encountered errors with the current implementation.
 The errors were not thoroughly investigated, however.
 If you need one or more of those styles updated, please ask on the Forum.